IronYR/React-TwitterClone/problem.md

 - fix the above problem @done
 - set up login, also optionally send an email on successfull login @done
 - get retweets and likes to work with icons
-- get individual posts on click on the post
+- get individual posts on click on the post@done
 - redirect when user is auth or not and protect routess @done